Request a Patron Pass

 Donate a Patron Pass

-If you are interested in purchasing a Patron Pass, you may do so through Canada Helps or through the registration process once tickets become available.
+If you are interested in donating a Patron Pass, you may do so through Canada Helps or through registering for FOLD 2020.
+(Scroll down to the bottom of the options list to check the appropriate box for a Patron Pass or other festival donation).

-The purchase of passes and allotment of passes is kept strictly confidential.
+The purchase of passes is kept strictly confidential.

-This book [Field Guide to the North American Teenager] is my first novel and FOLD was my first Canadian literary festival.
+Field Guide to the North American Teenager is my first novel and FOLD was my first Canadian literary festival.
 While American and Canadian culture overlap quite a bit, especially when it comes to bookshelves, Canadian literature is unique and I was very heartened by to be embraced by that community I consider home despite residing in the US.
 It was a homecoming I didn’t know I needed!

 Ben Philippe, author of Field Guide to the North American Teenager